Venue: Overture Hall

 Promenade Hall: Suzuki Strings of Madison

-Wisconsin Studio: Micheal Allsen
+Wisconsin Studio: Micheal Allsen Lecture

-Rotunda: Capital City Theater Performance
+Rotunda: Capital City Theatre Performance

 10:30 AM – 11:15 AM